Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 | Octane      | $\ce{C8H18}$      | $\ce{CH3-(CH2)6-CH3}$      | ![Octane diagram: CCCCCCCC](smiles/CCCCCCCC.svg)                                                                                          |
 | Nonane      | $\ce{C9H20}$      | $\ce{CH3-(CH2)7-CH3}$      | ![Nonane diagram: CCCCCCCCC](smiles/CCCCCCCCC.svg)                                                                                        |
 | Decane      | $\ce{C10H22}$     | $\ce{CH3-(CH2)8-CH3}$      | ![Decane diagram: CCCCCCCCCC](smiles/CCCCCCCCCC.svg)                                                                                      |

+For methane, notice that there is no skeleton formula.
+The reason why is because there are no carbon-carbon bonds (after all, methane has a single carbon atom).
+But its Lewis structure is very straightforward (4 hydrogens branching out of a single carbon atom) and it is the simplest alkane.

 > **Note:** a mnemonic that may be helpful is that for all the alkanes after butane, additionally, follow the typical naming conventions, e.g. _hept-_ for five, _hex-_ for six, _oct-_ for octane, and so forth.
 In addition, due to the extremely long structural formulas of the larger alkanes (hexane, heptane, octane, nonane, decane) we use an abbreviated notation.
 As an example, hexane, given by $\ce{CH3-(CH2)4-CH3}$ is equivalent to $\ce{CH3-CH2-CH2-CH2-CH2-CH3}$, i.e. has 4 repeated $\ce{CH2}$ groups.
 Meanwhile, for the first four alkanes, just memorize "M.E.P.B", this will be extremely useful going forwards